How Job Change Intent Scorer Tracks Champion Moves

 What is RPS (Re-engagement Potential Score)?+

 RPS is a 1–10 composite score across four weighted criteria: relationship warmth (30%), new company ICP fit (25%), timing signal (25%), and new buying power (20%).
 Higher scores mean higher likelihood of a successful re-engagement conversation.
 The Analyst agent evaluates each criterion independently with explicit reasoning.
+The system prompts are standalone text files — edit scoring thresholds and output formats without touching the workflow JSON.

 How does the Tracker detect job changes without LinkedIn API?+

 The Tracker uses web_search to find publicly available job change signals — press releases, company announcements, news articles, and public professional profiles.
 No LinkedIn OAuth, no scraping, no API access required.
 If no public evidence of a job change exists, the pipeline terminates after Phase 1.
+Check the dependency matrix in the bundle for exact version requirements and credential setup steps.

 What HubSpot custom properties does this write?+

 Six custom contact properties with the fw_ prefix: fw_new_company, fw_new_title, fw_rps_score, fw_reengagement_brief, fw_change_detected_at, and fw_last_scored_at.
 The README includes step-by-step instructions for creating these properties in HubSpot.
+The README walks through configuration in under 10 minutes, including test data for validation.

 What triggers Phase 2 vs. terminating after Phase 1?+

 The Tracker returns a job_change_confirmed boolean.
 If true, Phase 2 activates: Analyst scores RPS, Briefer drafts the brief and writes to HubSpot.
 If false, the pipeline returns a no_change_detected response immediately — zero Phase 2 cost.
+Review the error handling matrix in the bundle — it documents the recovery path for each failure mode.

 What credentials are required?+